 Activate Faith!
 (4yr old-5th grade)- 9:15-10:15am

-Join us for this new Sunday School experience using the SparkHouse curriculum called Activate Faith.
+Join us for this wonderful Sunday School experience using the SparkHouse curriculum called Activate Faith.
 We are grateful to our wonderful group of teachers: Kim Shea, Julie Goglola DeCook, Judy and Megan Linn, Cherie DeCook, and Brian Coyle for leading our kids!
-Visit this link to see what the Activate Faith (Rotation Model) is all about!
-Debbie Coyle is on board to be our Sunday morning supervisor and support person.
+Visit this link to see what the Activate Faith (Rotation Model) is all about as kids explore the stories of Scritpure through various mediums such as art, drama, music, science, cooking and more!
+Debbie Coyle is on board to be our Children and Youth Ministries support person.
 Join us!

-This special opportunity is held during the 10:00 am Sunday service.
-Kids sit in the back pew before the 10:00 service starts and then join in the procession when the service begins.
-They move downstairs for the first part of the service for their own “Liturgy of the Word” as they hear a Bible story, reflect on it together, and offer their own prayers for themselves, their families and friends and God’s world.
+This worship opportunity for Grace “littles” is held during the 10:30 am Sunday service.
+Kids sit in the back pew before the 10:30 service starts and then join in the procession when the service begins.
+They move downstairs for the first part of the service to share in their own “Liturgy of the Word” as they hear a Bible story, reflect on it together, and offer their own prayers for themselves, their families and friends, and God’s world.
 They rejoin the congregation at The Passing of the Peace and join with us in Holy Communion.
 Kids are welcome to join this special worship experience or remain in the pew with their family for the entire service.

-Trained and ‘Safeguarding God’s Children’* certified staff are in our nursery Sunday mornings from 9:15-11:15 for kids ages infant through four years old.
-Children of all ages are absolutely welcome in our worship services, but sometimes families prefer this nursery environment for their littles.
+Trained and ‘Safeguarding God’s Children’* certified staff are in our nursery Sunday mornings from 9:00am-12:00pm for kids ages infant through three years old.
+Children of all ages are absolutely welcome in our worship services, but sometimes families prefer this nursery environment for their little ones.